BOD: Blindly Optimal Data Discovery: Related Studies

+\textbf{K-Dominance.} This algorithm, explored in \cite{Chan2006FindingKS}, \cite{Dong2014FindingKS}, and \cite{Siddique2012EfficientKS}, offers a method for refining the results by considering the dominance of data points across multiple dimensions, providing a balance between comprehensiveness and output size.

+\textbf{Pareto Optimality.} Pareto optimality is central to multi-objective optimization, with contributions from studies such as \cite{Yu2019EfficientCC} and \cite{Geilen2005AnAO}.
+This approach seeks to identify optimal solutions that cannot be improved on one objective without worsening another, offering a rigorous framework for decision-making in complex scenarios.

-\textbf{ Blindly Optimal Data Discovery.} Our algorithm involves human interaction with the data to rank the variables in each of the datasets once at a time, and we filter out the promising tuples considering the utility score after each ranking phase.
+\textbf{Blindly Optimal Data Discovery.} Our algorithm involves human interaction with the data to rank the variables within each dataset iteratively.
+After each ranking phase, we filter out promising tuples based on their utility scores, progressively refining the results for optimal data points without requiring predefined utility functions.